-1213 FR CERAMICS I SEM = 0.5 credit
+1213 FR CERAMICS I Prerequisite: None.

-This is a class for those with interest in clay modeling and hand building construction techniques of pinch, coil and slab.
+This class is for those with interest in clay-modeling and hand-building construction techniques of pinch, coil, and slab.
 Glazing techniques will be demonstrated.
-This class is taught at the main building.
+This class may be taught at the main building.

-1233 FR CERAMICS II SEM = 0.5 credit
+SEM = 0.5 credit Photography I